-Robert Edward Lee was a consummate gentlemen, a Virginia Cavalier of the highest dignity.
+Robert Edward Lee was a consummate gentlemen, a Virginia Cavalier of the highest order.
 So reserved and deliberate in his life and career, that he was one of a very few who graduated West Point without a single demerit.
-Married to a descendent of Martha Washington, Mary Custis, Lee had American royalty added to his already esteemed pedigree.
+Married to a descendent of Martha Washington, Mary Custis, Lee had American stature added to his already esteemed pedigree.
 (The Lee-Custis Mansion, “Arlington House” is situated at the top of Arlington National Cemetery.
 And yes, this General was a slave holder, however he appears to have found the institution distasteful).

-But the story doesn’t end there.
+But Robert E. Lee’s story doesn’t end there.

 Lee led by example, consciously moving on with his life after the surrender at Appomattox.
 He had performed his duty, as he saw it, and when it was no longer feasible, acquiesced.
 He was a man of honor.
-And from what little I have learned regarding General Lee, he would have no problem with the removal of a statue he never wanted.
+And from what I have learned regarding General Lee, he would have no problem with the removal of a statue he never wanted.
 Moreover, I don’t believe he would have any patience with the vulgar extremists usurping his name and reputation for their hateful agenda.

 This controversy isn’t about Robert E Lee.
 It’s about America in 2017.